mikelawrence/ESPHome-Parking-Assistant/README.md

    [00:00:19][C][stusb4500:116]:   NVM matches settings [00:00:19][C][stusb4500:130]:   PDO3 negotiated 12.00V @ 3.00A, 36.00W
    ```
+4. If you selected the 12V LED config section you should see either the PD12V LED or PD9V LED lit.
+PD5V should be lit if you selected the 5V LED section.

-4. The STUSB4500 comonent does check to see that the NVM is indeed different before flashing the NVM but it is prudent to remove the ```NVM matches settings``` after it is clear the STUSB4500 is worked as configured.
+5. The STUSB4500 component does check to see that the NVM is indeed different before flashing the NVM but it is prudent to remove the ```NVM matches settings``` after it is clear the STUSB4500 is working as intended.
+You don't want to wear out your NVM.

 ### Installation
 Place the enclosure so the the sensor hits as flat an area as possible.
 For my car this is the license plate.
 You may have to play different options for best performance.
 My experience was pretty much place and forget.
 It just

 Now the sensor is placed, close the garage door with no car present.
 Home Assistant will show the measured distance.
 Convert to cm if necessary and subtract half of ```door_tolerance``` set ```door_distance``` to this value.

-Now we set ```start_distance``` to ```door_distance``` - 25.
-Install the current config.
+Next we set ```start_distance``` to ```door_distance``` - 25 and install the current config.

-Now open the garage door and park your car where you want it.
-Set ```stop_distance``` using the converted distance, if necessary, from Home Assistant.
-Again install the current config.
+For the final setting, open the garage door and park your car where you want it.
+Set ```stop_distance``` using the converted distance, if necessary, from Home Assistant and again install the current config.

-You now have a basic setup
+You now have a basic setup.
+Testing is in order.
+Back the car first and then start moving back in.
+Watch the LED strip light turn on and start movig toward the center as you move the car in.
+Stop as soon as the LED strip light turn green.
+Check the parking position and adjust ```stop_distance``` a little bit.
+As you repeat this test you will get a feel for how much to change ```stop_distance``` to get the car to stop in the right place.

 ## Status
   * PCB Rev B: Is currently being fabricated and assembled by JLCPCB.
 Rev A worked well enough to write the code for ESPHome including the new STB4500 and TFMini components.
 The main problem with Rev A was the 5V DC/DC converter won't start at 5V.
 This was technically in the datasheet but there was also a minimum operating voltage the was well below 5V input.
 I didn't realize that you need to apply more than 5V for the regulator to start working and then you can lower the input to 5V.
 Not exactly what I needed.